Motorola introduces a new mid-range model with no other device around

 The Motorola One Action offers a particularly long 6.3-inch IPS screen and 2,520 × 1,080 pixel resolution (21 "cinematic" aspect ratio: 9, similar to what we've already seen in Sony's Xperia 1), chip Exynos 9609 updated and economical octagon of Samsung, dynamic memory of 4GB, built-in 128GB storage with additional 512GB expansion with microSD cards, Android Pie with no redundant changes to the popular Android One program, headset slot, chip NFC built-in, fingerprint scanner in back, connectivity Wi-Fi 802.11ac dual-channel and built-in 3,500mAh battery.

-What's more interesting about everything in the model is the rear camera, where you'll find a Sony 12 main sensor, a 5 megapixel used as a depth sensor - and a 16 ultra-wide-angle 117 camera Video Exclusively, which was mounted vertically from the direction we are used to on smartphones, so that in portrait mode, a wide horizontal image is actually obtained.
+What's more interesting about everything in the model is the rear photography system, where you'll find a Sony 12 main sensor, a 5 megapixel used as a depth sensor - and a 16 ultra-wide 117 wide-angle camera Video Exclusively, which was mounted vertically from the direction we are used to on smartphones, so that in portrait mode, a wide horizontal image is actually obtained.
 Combining the main unit and the secondary video camera capability ensures that the user can produce videos Video Panoramas deserve regardless of the angle at which they position their device, so that record of all the action taking place in the environment is more convenient.

 The device does not include optical image stabilization - but the company believes that the integrated digital stabilization will be enough to produce content Video Quality even in challenging situations